learningproof/websitev2/_posts/2026-03-19-a-decent-identity-part-2-praxis.md

 ### Sidebar: Why doesn't ActivityPub have a DID method?

 If ActivityPub Actor documents are basically already DID documents, why hasn't anyone proposed a *did:mastodon*, or a *did:ap*?
+DIDs were very much "in play" during the process of writing and editing the ActivityPub specification by committee, and I personally got my first introduction to the ActivityPub developer committee at the first and last ActivityPub developer conference in Prague, 2019, scheduled to coincide with [a DID conference I was attending](https://github.com/WebOfTrustInfo/rwot9-prague/blob/9ef179d8e98268e1fcdae4fda66cb5da05968406/topics-and-advance-readings/Supreme%20Court%20for%20decent%20and%20interop.md).
+Even [years before that](https://github.com/WebOfTrustInfo/rwot5-boston/blob/master/final-documents/activitypub-decentralized-distributed.md), the basic outlines of how client-side signing and user-managed keys could make client-to-server a reality using one or more DID methods or even just a remix of the building blocks of DIDs.

 Well, a few people have proposed a method, most notably `@silverpill`, steward of the Fediverse Enhancement Proposal process and technical lead for the [mithra](https://codeberg.org/silverpill/mitra#readme) implementation, which also uses W3C Verifiable-Credential/Data-Integrity primitives for [per-Activity signing](https://codeberg.org/fediverse/fep/src/branch/main/fep/ae97/fep-ae97.md) and [client-side rather than PDS-side/server-side signing](https://codeberg.org/fediverse/fep/src/branch/main/fep/c390/fep-c390.md)).
 The collective-action problem is severe, however, and even if there were ideological, economic, and architectural alignment among all major AP implementations, it would still be a nightmarish process to lay tracks (or in this case, Authorization profiles, Authentication guidelines, and user stories) in front of a moving train!